Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 • Grant programs: Local governments sometimes fund residential projects in priority watersheds

-Rainplan’s platform matches your property address with available programs, showing exactly what incentives you qualify for and helping you navigate the application process.
+Rainplan’s platform matches your property address with available programs, showing exactly what incentives you qualify for.

 Start small and scale your water independence